 [Have a tech question?
 Ask PCWorld Contributing Editor Lincoln Spector.
 Send your query to firstname.lastname@example.org.]

 But first, a quick review on creating a recovery drive: Plug in an empty flash drive with a capacity of 4GB or more.
-Then open Control Panel’s Recovery tool, click Create a recovery drive, and follow the prompts.
+Note that Microsoft says you'll need a USB drive that is "at least 4GB" but in our experience you'll need at least an 8GB drive, and possibly even a 16GB drive, and they are so cheap these days it doesn't hurt to err on the side of caution anyway.
+Next open Control Panel’s Recovery tool, click Create a recovery drive, and follow the prompts.

 And yes, you do want to back up system files necessary for a full reinstall.